24yash/LLM-API-Test/README.md

 - `app.py`: The main application file where the streamlit server is initialized.
 - `apis.py`: Contains all the API endpoint definitions.
+- `try folder`: Contains the test files for uploading csvs.

 **Note:** Files not mentioned are for testing and experimentation purposes and can be ignored.